What do you want to do today?

 Seattle Center/Chihuly Garden and Glass

 Take a day to visit 3 attractions in one location.
 View the rotating exhibits at the Pacific Science Center with hands-on activities for children of all ages, a planetarium and a 3D IMAX theater.
 Next door, visit the Chihuly Garden and Glass and around the corner take an elevator to the top of the iconic Space Needle.
+Get the City Pass for savings on up to five activities.

 Museum of History & Industry (MOHAI)